 Additional insurance

-Some supplementary insurance policies for outpatient treatment cover parts of the costs.
+Many supplementary insurance policies (Zusatzversicherung) cover TRT costs in full or in part.
 Check your policy for benefits relating to:

 - Specialist medical consultations